In Market Profile we see the movement of price as an auction between buyers and sellers negotiating value during the day, across time frames.

 In the chart above

-a) The Initial balance is the Orange vertical line to the left and is the first hour traded range.
+a) The Initial balance is the A and the B periods to the left and is the first hour traded range.

-b) We had a failed auction when the market moved lower in the ‘G’ period but reversed immediately back into the Initial Balance.
+b) We had a failed auction when the market moved higher in the ‘D’ period but reversed immediately back into the Initial Balance.

-c) The market continued the same day above the IB period and closed at the other extreme.
+c) The market continued the same day below the IB period and went to the other extreme.

-d) The market continues with the momentum of the failed auction higher in next 1-3 sessions
+d) The market continues with the momentum of the failed auction lower in next 1-3 sessions

-e) The failed auction often gets visited with days T+5 where T is the day of the failed auction.
+e) The failed auction often gets visited within days T+5 where T is the day of the failed auction.